apache/iceberg/site/docs/spark.md

 # Spark

-Iceberg uses Spark's DataSourceV2 API for data source and catalog implementations.
+Iceberg uses Apache Spark's DataSourceV2 API for data source and catalog implementations.
 Spark DSv2 is an evolving API with different levels of support in Spark versions.

 | Feature support                              | Spark 2.4 | Spark 3.0 (unreleased) | Notes                                          |
 |----------------------------------------------|-----------|------------------------|------------------------------------------------|